AbrakaDabraSK/pokebase/README.md

 ## The Open Source Facebook Alternative

 Create a personal alternative of Facebook in less than 15 minutes.
-Start your project with a Postgres Database, Authentication, instant APIs, realtime subscriptions and Storage and more.
+Start your project with a Postgres Database, Authentication, instant APIs, realtime subscriptions, Storage and more.

 ## Build faster and focus on your products